Listen to content

 - Family (medicine cabinet)

-Attempting to get high on a drug that comes from anyone but a physician is risky considering there’s no way to know if the pills are really tramadol, outside of taking the illegal drug to lab for verification (not a common practice among illicit drug users).
+Attempting to get off on a drug that comes from anyone but a physician is risky considering there’s no way to know if the pills are really tramadol.

 - Agitation, anxiety or depression